AUTOSAR on Xen: Virtualized Real-Time Operating Systems with ARA

 - Deployment on Raspberry Pi 4B

-To test the implementation, the ARA project contains many test applications that check for various edge cases.
+To test the implementation, the ARA project contains many test applications that check the correct implementation of the system libraries.
 Additionally, the student should add following features:

 - Xen hypercalls 3